Things will not be the same…

 How is it used?
 The Pepper X Hot Sauce

 We’re talking military grade hotness here, so this is not a chili you would reach for in everyday cooking, even in extreme eating households.
 In fact, the best use case for chilies of this magnitude is in extreme hot sauces.
 And there’s currently one on the market featuring this crazy, crazy chili.
 The Last Dab is the brainchild of PuckerButt, in collaboration with First We Feast’s Hot Ones and Heatonist, and it features Pepper X in all its infamous glory.
-It’s a small batch hot sauce, so it’s not always (or often) in stock, but for those looking to an extreme hot sauce challenge, this is the penultimate experience.
+It’s a small batch hot sauce, so it’s not always (or often) in stock, but for those looking to an extreme hot sauce challenge, this is potentially the ultimate experience.
 It’s, no doubt, among the hottest sauces around.

 Perhaps what’s best about Pepper X and The Last Dab is the fact that it has a unique benefit compared to other extreme hot sauces.
 Most super-hot sauces use capsaicin extract to get their mega heat.
 There’s no taste to capsaicin extract, just 100% spiciness, so the sauces can be lacking in overall peppery flavor.
 Not here – The Last Dab is made from Pepper X mash, so the flavor of the chili is intact in the sauce itself.
 This is rare air among the hottest sauces around.